Welcome to the sport of AMA Motocross Racing!

 When you are flagged off the track, slow down to 5 mph as you exit.
 Ride back to your pit and look your bike over.
 Refuel and lube the chain.
 Make sure to eat and drink some fluids to stay hydrated.
 Go to sign-up and write down the race order.

-Stagger starts: Sometimes if there are several small classes that can be run on the track at the same time they will be combined in the race but scored separately.
+- Stagger Starts: Sometimes if there are several small classes that can be run on the track at the same time they will be combined in the race but scored separately.
 If the classes are very small, they can leave the gate at the same time.
 If there are enough riders, then the classes can be stagger started.
-One class will leave them line, the gate will be reset and then the second class leaves.
+One class will leave them a line, the gate will be reset and then the second class leaves.
 Stagger starts are usually marked on the race order.
-If you are supposed to start with the second group, and you start with the first ,you will be penalized one lap.
+If you are supposed to start with the second group, and you start with the first, you will be penalized one lap.
 Don’t get excited and start with the wrong class.

 General Race Rules